6 Tips to Keep Your Skin Protected and Thriving While Travelling

 Avoid Putting on Foundation

 Considering that you will be moving quite a lot, it would be a mistake to do full-cover foundations daily.
 Go easy on the makeup as it can damage the glow of your skin over time, especially with the application of powder as well.
 Putting on sunscreen and moisturizer will be enough especially if you’re always on the go.
 Eventually, you’ll learn to love your healthy glow without the need for a full face done up, and you’ll feel even more comfortable knowing your face isn’t caking after 12 hours of being in the sun and sticky outdoors.
-I find that my breakouts occur after having a full face of makeup on all day when traveling for a few days in a row so I’ve started to learn to love my natural glow!
+I find that my breakouts occur after having a full face of makeup on all day when travelling for a few days in a row so I’ve started to learn to love my natural glow!

 Another tip would be to mist your skin with water to sustain a supple look.
 It’s also important to have your skin relax by putting on a peel-off mask as it removes toxins and chemicals accumulated during the day.
 You can do this around 12-20 minutes weekly before going to bed and you’ll certainly see great results.